Why New Zealanders would apply for a permanent residency in Australia

 - Secondary applicants (immediate family members) might be a holder of any substantive visa, BVA, BVB or BVC

-- Primary visa applicant must have been usually resident in Australia for a continuous period of at least 5 years immediately before the date of visa application.
+- The primary visa applicant must have been usually resident in Australia for a continuous period of at least 5 years immediately before the date of visa application.

 - Primary applicant must have arrived in Australia after 26 February 2001 but before 20 February 2016 (NZ citizens who were living in Australia before 26 February 2001 might be considered “eligible New Zealand citizen” and might be eligible for citizenship straight away)